-Bulgaria opened an entrance to Balkan for Russian Gazprom4.
-November 2020. / SEE Energy News
+Bulgaria opened an entrance to Balkan for Russian Gazprom, SEE Energy News

 Almost 100% Bulgaria’s gas is imported.
 Imports and exports of natural gas depend on the capacity of seven entry and exit points on cross-border gas pipelines in Bulgaria.
 A review of the long-term capacities reserved so far shows that Gazprom has all of the country’s key exits in the strategic southern direction to Turkey, Greece and North Macedonia, as well as to Serbia in the west.

 It was a well-kept secret that Gazprom, Russia’s oil and gas juggernaut, has laid its hands on key gas connections along the borders of Bulgaria until a journalistic investigation by EURACTIV Bulgaria exposed this.
 While European institutions believe they have set the right rules for energy liberalisation and a competitive gas market, Gazprom has trumped the cards by taking control of Bulgaria’s market and opening its way to the entire Balkans.

 The extension of Russia’s Turkish Stream gas pipeline through Bulgaria, called “Balkan Stream” by Prime Minister Boyko Borissov and falsely labelled as an extension of the national gas transmission network, is just the tip of an iceberg the United States noticed when they said they would sanction Turkish Stream.